Highpoint2000/LiveMap/README.md

 - Click on the web server's frequency display to quickly jump to the previous frequency or toggle between two frequencies

 ## History:

+### v2.1f

+- Once the transmitter has been identified, all other programs and frequencies for the location are displayed

 ### v2.1e